 Parents/ carers should write a letter to request consent to withdraw their child from school in order to home educate.
 This letter should include your child’s name, date of birth and current school.

-On receipt of an application or enquiry, Lissie Faulks, Inclusion Support Officer will contact the family to discuss the application process.
+On receipt of a request or enquiry, Lissie Faulks, Inclusion Support Officer will contact the family to discuss the application process.

 Once the process is complete parents or carers will receive a letter informing them whether the request is granted or whether further information is required.